Overview

 What is unstructured data in customer experience?

 Unstructured data in customer experience refers to free-form text and audio content that customers generate naturally, including reviews, social media posts, contact center transcripts, and survey open-ends, which cannot be analyzed with traditional database tools without applying natural language processing.
+It is contrasted with structured data such as NPS scores, star ratings, and ticket categories, which can be stored and queried with conventional database tools.

 What is the difference between structured and unstructured CX data?